mriskyp-telkom/auto-update/tests/playwright/README.md

 How to:

-- build the apps image (Mac Os) yarn make
+- build the apps image (Mac Os)
+  > yarn make
   * see package.json for other platform

-  yarn postinstall
+  > yarn postinstall
-  yarn package
+  > yarn package
+  * creating app pacakge
 - create the test on this path: tests/playwright/

 - run the test